Brighton Colorado Homepage

 PFAS Information

-As a public water utility, the City of Brighton is committed to delivering safe, high-quality drinking water that meets all state and federal regulations.
-On June 15, 2022, the U.S. Environmental Protection Agency (EPA) lowered its interim lifetime Health Advisory Level (HAL) for two per- and polyfluoroalkyl substances (PFAS).
-Specifically, the HAL for two specific PFAS compounds, PFOA and PFOS, was lowered from 70 parts per trillion (ppt) combined to 0.004 ppt for PFOA and 0.02 ppt for PFOS.
-This new HAL for PFAS impacts thousands of water utilities and private wells across the United States, including Brighton.
-Brighton has been proactive in PFAS monitoring and as such is in a limited group of Colorado utilities that has both tested and confirmed PFAS levels above the HAL.
+As a public water utility, the City of Brighton is committed to delivering reliable, high-quality drinking water that meets all state and federal regulations.
+On April 10, 2024, the U.S. Environmental Protection Agency (EPA) passed a final drinking water rule, or standard, for per- and polyfluoroalkyl substances (PFAS).
+Specifically, the maximum contaminant level, or MCL, for two specific PFAS compounds, PFOA and PFOS, was set at 4.0 parts per trillion (ppt).
+The MCL for PFNA, PFHxS and “GenX Chemicals” is set at 10 ppt.
+This new standard for PFAS impacts thousands of water utilities and private wells across the United States, including Brighton.
+Brighton has been proactive in PFAS monitoring and, as such, is in a limited group of Colorado utilities that has both tested and confirmed PFAS levels above the standard.
 The water sample results received on 9/03/2020 showed that certain PFAS chemicals, PFOA, PFOS, GenX, or PFBS, are present in the drinking water.
+The City is taking proactive measures to address these chemicals with the construction of the new water treatment plant, which will put Brighton in compliance with regulations significantly ahead of the standard’s implementation date.

 What are PFAS?

-PFAS, or per-and polyfluoroalkyl substances, are a class of man-made chemicals not found naturally in the environment, and are associated with adverse health impacts if detected in high levels.
+PFAS, or per-and polyfluoroalkyl substances, are a class of man-made chemicals not found naturally in the environment, and exposure to these chemicals have been linked in scientific studies to adverse health impacts.
 PFAS refers to a group of chemical compounds that are used in a wide variety of products, such as some carpets, cookware, food packaging, and clothing because they are resistant to heat, water and oil.
 They are also found in foams used to fight certain kinds of fires.
 Once these chemicals make their way into the environment, many do not break down and they are very difficult to remove, including from public water supplies.

 You can learn more about PFAS on the EPA's website

 PFAS are called “emerging contaminants,” referring to one of several chemicals or groups of chemicals that have been discovered over the last several years to be present in a growing number of public water supply systems across the US.
-PFAS may enter water supplies from landfills, applications of firefighting foam (e.g. at airports, fire training facilities, petroleum fires, etc.), industrial sites, and wastewater treatment plant discharge.
-The City’s water supply comes primarily from groundwater and can be impacted by these sources.
+PFAS may enter water supplies from landfills, applications of firefighting foam (e.g. at airports, fire training facilities, petroleum fires, etc.), and industrial sites.
+The City’s water supply comes primarily from groundwater that can be impacted by these sources.

-Studies indicate that long-term exposure to some PFAS over certain levels may lead to adverse health effects including:
+Studies indicate that long-term exposure to certain PFAS over specific levels may lead to adverse health effects including:

 • Increased cholesterol levels